Bridgerton (novel series): Rokesby series

+Collaborations

+The Further Observations of Lady Whistledown and Lady Whistledown Strikes Back are two anthology novels by Julia Quinn and 3 other authors, featuring the character of Lady Whistledown who was introduced in the Bridgerton series.

+Queen Charlotte is a novel co-written by Julia Quinn and Shonda Rhimes, set in the Bridgerton universe.

 Adaptations

 The book series has been adapted by Shondaland, for Netflix, into a television series titled Bridgerton which premiered on the platform in 2020.
 It follows the format of the novels, with each season focusing on a different Bridgerton sibling, and their quest for marriage.